boostercloud/booster/docs/README.md

 ### Extending Booster with Rockets!

 You can extend Booster creating rockets.
-A rocket is just a npm package that implements the public Booster rocket interfaces.
+A rocket is just an npm package that implements the public Booster rocket interfaces.
 You can use them for many things:

 1. Extend your infrastructure (Currently, only in AWS): You can write a rocket that adds provider resources to your application stack.
 2. Runtime extensions (Not yet implemented): Add new annotations and interfaces, that combined with infrastructure extensions, could implement new abstractions on top of highly requested use cases.